- 1 TYPES OF CONTENT PLAYERS FOR LED SCREENS

 Content players for LED screens or LED players are the systems that reproduce and store the video and image contents for the LED screens.
-In them we create the playlists that will be played on the screens.
+With them we can create the playlists that will be reproduced on the screen.

-This functionality can be linked to a hardware (Asynchronous or Asynchronous Systems) or to a reproduction software (Synchronous or Synchronous systems).
+The player can either be a hardware (Asynchronous Systems) or to a reproduction software (Synchronous systems).

 – Upload videos and images